immunogenomics/sc-h2/regressions/README.md

-This folder contains the key code for running the peak by RNA-PC regressions within each cell type.
+This directory contains the key code for running the peak by RNA-PC regressions within each cell type.